HeyTube/HeyTube.github.io/README.md

-# Floppa Video
+# HeyTube

-> Warning: Bugs are normal because this is in development

-Floppa Video is a community ran video streaming service
+> Warning: Bugs are normal because this is in development HeyTube is a community ran video streaming service